gopimehta/oss-vibe-coding-platform/README.md

 The application can be deployed to Vercel, or any other Next.js-compatible platform.
 Make sure to set all environment variables in your deployment platform.

+**📖 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions**, including:

+- How to configure environment variables in both Vercel and Trigger.dev
+- Step-by-step deployment guide
+- Troubleshooting common issues

 ## Architecture Decisions

-### Why e2b?

-- **Secure Execution**: e2b provides isolated, secure sandbox environments for code execution
-- **Real-time Output**: Supports streaming logs and real-time command output
-- **Port Forwarding**: Built-in support for exposing services running in sandboxes
-- **File System**: Full filesystem access for reading and writing files

-### Why Trigger.dev?

-- **Workflow Orchestration**: Manages complex, long-running operations
-- **Error Handling**: Built-in retry logic and error handling
-- **Observability**: Provides visibility into task execution and status
-- **Scalability**: Handles background tasks efficiently

-### Why Both?

-- **e2b** handles the actual code execution and sandbox management at the lowest level
+**e2b** provides secure, isolated sandbox environments with real-time output, port forwarding, and full filesystem access.

-- **Trigger.dev** orchestrates ALL sandbox operations, providing:
+**Trigger.dev** orchestrates all sandbox operations with:

-  - Task execution with automatic retries (3 attempts by default)
+- Automatic retries (3 attempts by default)
-  - Comprehensive logging with run IDs for traceability
+- Comprehensive logging and run tracking
-  - Error handling with structured error responses
+- Structured error handling
-  - Observability through the Trigger.dev dashboard
+- Full observability through dashboard
-  - Task history and monitoring
 - Scalability for concurrent operations

-- **Integration approach:** AI tools → Trigger.dev tasks → E2B service → e2b API
+**Integration flow:** AI tools → Trigger.dev tasks → E2B service → e2b API

-- This architecture ensures robust, observable, and maintainable code execution workflows
+This architecture ensures robust, observable, and maintainable code execution workflows.

-## Manual Setup Steps

-1. **Get API Keys:**

-   - Sign up for [e2b](https://e2b.dev) and get your API key
-   - Sign up for [Trigger.dev](https://trigger.dev) and get your API key

-2. **Configure Environment Variables:**

-   - Add `E2B_API_KEY` to `.env.local`
-   - Add `TRIGGER_SECRET_KEY` to `.env.local`
-   - Add `AI_GATEWAY_API_KEY` to `.env.local` (if using AI Gateway)

-3. **Initialize Trigger.dev:**

-   - Run `npx trigger.dev@latest init`
-   - Follow the prompts to authenticate and set up your project

-4. **Deploy Workflows:**
-   - Run `pnpm trigger:deploy` to deploy Trigger.dev workflows

-## Testing the Integration
+## Testing

-See [TESTING.md](./TESTING.md) for detailed instructions on how to verify that Trigger.dev is properly integrated and orchestrating all sandbox operations.

-Quick verification:
-1. Run `pnpm trigger:dev` in a separate terminal
-2. Use the application and watch the Trigger.dev console for task executions
-3. Each sandbox operation should trigger a corresponding Trigger.dev task
-4. Check the Trigger.dev dashboard for task history and logs

-## Differences from Original

-- **Sandbox Provider**: Changed from Vercel Sandbox to e2b
-- **Workflow Orchestration**: ALL operations now flow through Trigger.dev tasks
-  - Previously: AI Tools → Sandbox SDK (direct)
-  - Now: AI Tools → Trigger.dev Tasks → E2B Service → e2b API
-- **Observability**: Added comprehensive logging, error tracking, and task monitoring via Trigger.dev
-- **Reliability**: Added automatic retries, structured error handling, and task history
-- **Service Layer**: Introduced `E2BService` singleton for low-level sandbox management
-- **API Compatibility**: Maintained the same user-facing API and experience
+See [TESTING.md](./TESTING.md) for detailed verification instructions.
+Quick check: After starting both dev servers, create a sandbox and verify tasks appear in the [Trigger.dev dashboard](https://cloud.trigger.dev).

 ## Learn More